bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 This field appears when the TstrQ services type is selected and is required for filling in.

+Here a ZooKeeper path where metadata of transactions, streams are located should be specified.

 Please, enter a prefix for the services here.

 12. *Token* *

 This field appears when the TstrQ services type is selected and is required for filling in.

+A token is a unique key for getting access to the service.
+It must contain no more than 32 symbols.

 Please, enter a token for the services here.
-It must contain no more than 32 symbols.

 13. *Database* *name* *